keeks-mtl/petiole/testing.md

 ### All Plants page

 #### General Testing
-- Check if the plant cards are rendered?
+- Check if the plant cards are rendered.
-- Check if there are twelve plant cards showing on the page?
+- Check if there are twelve plant cards showing on the page.
 - Make sure the plant cards show in proper rows and columns.
 - Make sure the cards are ordered by most 'likes' and they change order if the 'likes' change.